STAT 240 — DATA SCIENCE MODELING I

 3 credits.

-Introduction to machine learning for pattern classification, regression analysis, clustering, and dimensionality reduction.
-For each category, fundamental algorithms, as well as selections of contemporary, current state-of-the-art algorithms, are being discussed.
-The evaluation of machine learning models using statistical methods is a particular focus of this course.
-Statistical pattern classification approaches, including maximum likelihood estimation and Bayesian decision theory, are compared and contrasted to algorithmic and nonparametric approaches.
-While fundamental mathematical concepts underlying machine learning and pattern classification algorithms are being taught, the practical use of machine learning algorithms using open source libraries from the Python programming ecosystem will be of equal focus in this course.
+Pattern classification, regression analysis, clustering, and dimensionality reduction.
+For each category, covers fundamental algorithms and selections of contemporary, current state-of-the-art algorithms.
+Focus on evaluation of machine learning models using statistical methods.
+Statistical pattern classification approaches, including maximum likelihood estimation and Bayesian decision theory, algorithmic and nonparametric approaches.
+Practical use of machine learning algorithms using open source libraries from the Python programming ecosystem.

 STAT 453 — INTRODUCTION TO DEEP LEARNING AND GENERATIVE MODELS